OussamaBATOUCHE/oussamabatouche.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student in computational data analysis at <a href='https://www.helsinki.fi/en '>University of Helsinki</a>.
+Abderrahim Oussama is a PhD student in computational data analysis at <a href='https://www.helsinki.fi/en '>University of Helsinki</a>.

-Presently, I am working at the Helsinki Urological Cancer Center (<a href='https://www.hucc.fi/'>HUCC</a>), where we are focused on furthering both the clinical and academic elements of urological cancer care at <a href='https://www.hus.fi/en'>Helsinki University Hospital (HUS)</a> and <a href='https://www.helsinki.fi/en'>University of Helsinki</a>.
-Within this role, our team is actively involved in the development of innovative methodologies to analyse and enhance existing clinical practices related to Prostate Cancer (PCa) treatment.
-Our primary objective is to prevent unnecessary treatment and overdiagnosis.
+Presently, he is working at the Helsinki Urological Cancer Center (<a href='https://www.hucc.fi/'>HUCC</a>), where they are focused on furthering both the clinical and academic elements of urological cancer care at <a href='https://www.hus.fi/en'>Helsinki University Hospital (HUS)</a> and <a href='https://www.helsinki.fi/en'>University of Helsinki</a>.
+Within this role, the team is actively involved in the development of innovative methodologies to analyse and enhance existing clinical practices related to Prostate Cancer (PCa) treatment.
+The primary group objective is to prevent unnecessary treatment and overdiagnosis.

-My PhD thesis revolves around designing, creating, and utilizing statistics and AI models to profile PCa and predict its outcomes.
+Abderrahim Oussama's PhD thesis revolves around designing, creating, and utilizing statistics and AI models to profile PCa and predict its outcomes.

-<br /> I'm mainly interested in:
+<br /> Mainly interested in:

 * Data-driven clinical data acquisition, curation, and model validation.
 * Supervised/Unsupervised learning on biomedical datasets.